 24 of 34

-Beachcombing is popular at the seaside and as London has the river Thames running through you can still enjoy some foreshore foraging.
-It's a tidal river so check the tide tables and safety advice then head off with a plastic bag for your collection.
+Beachcombing is popular at the seaside and as London has the river Thames running through it, you can enjoy some foreshore foraging.
+The Thames is a tidal river so check the tide tables and safety advice then head off with a plastic bag for your collection.
 You're most likely to find broken clay pipes which are hundreds of years old which while abundant, are still a great piece of London history to take home for free.
-Find out all you need to go with this guide to Mudlarking in London.Continue to 25 of 34 below.
+Find out all you need to know with this guide to Mudlarking in London.Continue to 25 of 34 below.

 25 of 34